kubeslice-ent/egs-installation/docs/Quick-Install-README.md

 ### License Not Found

-If the license file is not found, the installer will:
+**Note**: This only applies when installing Controller.
+If the license file is not found during Controller installation, the installer will:
 1. Display an error message
 2. Show steps to generate the license file
 3. Exit with instructions